johnfmaddox/Advent-of-Code---Gatton/README.md

 ## Solution Sharing/Publishing

 At the conclusion of the competition, you will need to submit the code you developed for each puzzle.
 These solutions will be uploaded to a publicly accessible GitHub account, so you can see how your peers solved the problems.
 Organize your work in a simple folder structure on your computer with a new folder for each day.
 Instructions will be provided to upload your work at the end of the competition.
+You can see the solutions submitted from previous years in this repository.